cucapra/filament-evaluation/README.md

 ### Installing from Source

-If you're using the VM, skip to the next section.
+> **NOTE**: If you're using the VM, skip to the next section.

-**TK**
+Installing from source requires us to:
+1. Install [Calyx][], the LLVM-like hardware backend for Filament
+2. Configure hardware simulation tools
+3. Install the Filament compiler

 ### Sanity Check: Filament Installation

 At this point, you should have the Filament compiler fully set up.
-To make sure everything is working, run Filament's test suite by typing the following command in the Filament repository:
+To make sure everything is working, run Filament's test suite by typing the following command:
+- If using the VM: **TK**
+- Otherwise, from this repository's root:
 ```
-runt -j 1
+cd filament && runt -j 1
 ```

-This should not report any errors.
+This should not report any errors but may say that certain tests were skipped.
+This is expected.

 ### Installing External Tools (Estimated time: 2-4 hours)
 Our evaluation uses Xilinx's Vivado and Vivado HLS tools to generate area and resource estimates.